60160325/octocat/Octocat/README.md

 Hello,this is Octocat
-I'm going to show you how I use
+I'm going to show you how i use